 Haagen-Smit Clean Air Awards

-Beginning in 2001, the Air Resources Board (ARB) annually recognizes and honors outstanding individuals who have made significant contributions toward improving air quality through their lifetime commitment, perseverance, leadership, and innovation in the areas of research, environmental policy, science technology, public education, or community service.
+Beginning in 2001, the Air Resources Board (ARB) annually recognizes and honors outstanding individuals who have made significant contributions toward improving air quality through their lifetime commitment, perseverance, leadership, and innovation in the areas of research, environmental policy, science technology, public education, promotion of best practices in developing countries, or community service.
 Scientists, professors, legislators, activists, business leaders, and other esteemed persons in the air quality community have been previous winners.

 - Read about all of the Haagen-Smit Clean Air Award recipients from 2001-2012.

 The prestigious award program was named after Dr. Arie